abajwa-hw/single-view-demo/README.md

 - Use Sqoop to import data into ORC tables from other databases (e.g. Oracle, MSSQL etc).
 See [this blog entry](http://hortonworks.com/hadoop-tutorial/import-microsoft-sql-server-hortonworks-sandbox-using-sqoop/) for more details

-- Change the Flume configuration to use different channels (e.g. FileChannel or Spillable Memory Channel) or write to different sinks (e.g HBase)
+- Change the Flume configuration to use different channels (e.g. FileChannel or Spillable Memory Channel) or write to different sinks (e.g HBase).
+See the [Flume user guide](http://flume.apache.org/FlumeUserGuide.html) for more details.